yogeshbdeshpande/draft-twi-reference-architecture/draft-twi-reference-architecture.md

 --- abstract
 Technological advancement coupled with security concerns demands more and more use cases, that require data-in-use protections.
-In addition regulatory bodies around the world increasingly require data-in-use protection and privacy enhancing technologies.
+In addition, regulatory bodies around the world increasingly require data-in-use protection and privacy enhancing technologies.
-As these advanced technologies are been deployed, challenge remains how to identify the workloads and put trust behind them?
+As these advanced technologies are being deployed, challenge remains how to identify the workloads and put trust behind them?
 This draft will address the core issue of managing a trustworthy workload identity meeting Confidential Computing requirements.